winterzz-dev/find-event-db/README.md

 ## Installation

-Clone this repository and run command:
-`npm install`
-Insert service token of your application to config/production.json and run app `npm run start`
+Clone this repository and run command: `npm install`.
+Insert service token of your application and Mongo Atlas DB link to config/production.json and run app
+`npm run start`